aborngra/Testrepo/README.md

 - You only need to specify generation options once per table - parameters are saved in the package spec source and can be reused for regeneration
 - Standard CRUD methods (column and row type based) with an additional create or update version
 - Getter and setter for each column
+- A primary key based row exists boolean function and a row exists_yn varchar2 function that can be used in PL/SQL or SQL context
-- A row exists function and per unique constraint a getter function to fetch the primary key by each unique constraint (single or multicolumn)
+- per unique constraint a getter function to fetch the primary key by each unique constraint (single or multicolumn)
-- Deletion of rows can be disabled e.g. to avoid violation of referential integrity
+- Delete / Insert / Update of rows can be enabled or disabled e.g. to avoid deletion because of violation of referential integrity
 - Optional generic logging (one log entry for each changed column over all API enabled schema tables in one generic log table - very handy to create a record history in the user interface)
 - Checks for real changes during UPDATE operation and updates only if required
-- Supports APEX automatic row processing by generation of a updatable view with an instead of trigger, which calls simply the API and if enabled - the generic logging
+- Supports APEX automatic row processing by generation of an optional updatable view with an instead of trigger, which calls simply the API and if enabled - the generic logging

 ## License